dsol-cpu/dsol-cpu/README.md

-### Hi there, I'm David - 👋
+### Hi there - 👋

 ##

-- I’m currently a Software Engineer, Game Developer, and 2D and 3D Artist
+- I’m a Software Engineer, Game Developer, and 2D and 3D Artist
-- Currently looking for a job in Game Development or Software Engineering/Development
+- Currently looking for a Gameplay Programmer role
 - Fun fact: I also illustrate and develop games!
 <br />